Quickstart: Create a virtual network using PowerShell

 Clean up resources

-When no longer needed, you can use Remove-AzureRmResourceGroup to remove the resource group and all of the resources it contains:
+When you're done with the virtual network and the VMs, use Remove-AzResourceGroup to remove the resource group and all the resources it has:

 In this quickstart, you created a default virtual network and two VMs.
 You connected to one VM from the internet and communicated privately between the VM and another VM.
 To learn more about virtual network settings, see Manage a virtual network.

-By default, Azure allows unrestricted private communication between virtual machines, but only allows inbound remote desktop connections to Windows VMs from the internet.
-To learn how to allow or restrict different types of network communication to and from VMs, continue to the Filter network traffic tutorial.
+Azure allows unrestricted private communication between virtual machines.
+By default, Azure only allows inbound remote desktop connections to Windows VMs from the internet.
+To learn more about configuring different types of VM network communications, go to the Filter network traffic tutorial.